Skip to main content

 Metric Aggregrations

-When you use the Reporting library, you can define an aggregations on the values that are recorded, so that a single aggregate metric will be produced in the heartbeat report, at the end of the heartbeat interval (usually 1 hour).
+When you use the Reporting library, you can define an aggregations on the values that are recorded, so that a single aggregate metric will be produced in the Heartbeat report, at the end of the Heartbeat interval (usually 1 hour).
 This single aggregate metric is available for use as Timeseries or Attributes metrics.

 note